Martin Luther University Halle-Wittenberg: Collegium musicum

 Even though MLU is an academic, research oriented institution, not an academy of music or conservatory, the university has an academic orchestra, founded in 1779, and a rather prestigious choir, founded in 1950, which together constitute the so-called Collegium musicum.
 Members are mostly gifted students of all faculties, but also academic staff and alumni.
 The university choir regularly performs at the international Handel Festival in George Frideric Handel's birthplace, Halle.

 Partner universities

-MLU has many international partner universities, including:
+MLU's international partner universities include: